 The most convenient way to get around Madeira is by car.
 When you traveling with a group, it’s best to rent a car.
 There are many rental agencies available around the island.
 Driving on the hand side and you need to be a confident driver to drive a car as the road can be steep and narrow.

 If you dont plan to hire a car, don’t worryy, there is so many other public transport options such as Cable car, taxi, and buses.

 The cable car lines run between Funchal and Monte.
 It is great way to enjoy the stunning view across the island.
 You can also catch a Toboggans down hill from Monte.
 It is a must try tourist mode of transport.

 You can also travel by bus.
 Bus routes are dotted around the island.
 They are reliable and affordable.
 There are three main companies that offer services around the island: Horarios (yellow and silver buses), SAM (green and white buses), and Rodoeste (white buses with red stripes).
 They all stop in Funchal.

 Another way of exploring Madeira is by foot.
 There are lots of walking and hiking trail around the island.

-Overall, Funchal is the best area to stay in Madeira because it is the capital of Madeira, home to some of the best hotel, dining, an nightlife.
-Booking hotel here, you will be located in the heart of action, close to many restaurant, shops, and bars.
-Within well-connected public transport, you can easy take day trips to other towns.
+Overall, Funchal is the best area to stay in Madeira for first-timers and car-free travelers because it is the capital of Madeira, home to some of the best hotel, dining, an nightlife.
+Staying here allows you to be located in the heart of action, close to many restaurant, shops, and bars.